Sensor IQ’s Simple Model

 For this simple sensor IQ model we will ignore minor sources of noise and concentrate on the main ones, which can mostly be considered to be random.
 Random quantities are characterized by their distribution and standard deviation: the higher the deviation, the higher the noise.

-We will aggregate noise sources into three main categories: inherent to the Signal (shot noise); related to the electronics (read noise); and Signal related non-uniformities in the sensor (PRNU).
+We will aggregate noise sources into three main categories: inherent in the Signal (shot noise); related to the electronics (read noise); and Signal related sensor imperfections (Photon Response Non Uniformities, PRNU).
 If you are interested in a more in-depth description of these noise sources I suggest Emil Martinec’s pages.

-The photoelectric effect performs its conversion of photons to photoelectrons producing Poisson statistics; if we were to count the number of photoelectrons generated by pixels in an area of a sensor containing 200×200 of them, all with the same number of photons striking silicon*, we would find that the count would have a standard deviation equal to the square root of the mean.
-This is ‘shot’ noise inherent in the signal () in units of e- rms.
-Therefore the standard deviation of Shot Noise is:
+The photoelectric effect performs its conversion of photons to photoelectrons producing Poisson statistics; if we were to count the number of photoelectrons generated by perfect pixels in an area of a sensor containing 200×200 of them, all with the same number of photons striking silicon*, we would find that the count would have a Poisson Distribution with standard deviation equal to the square root of the mean, as better described in this dedicated article.
+This deviation from mean signal (s) is called Shot Noise and its standard deviation is

-with the PRNU factor usually expressed as a percentage of the signal.
+p is the PRNU factor expressed as a percentage of the signal, typically 0.5% or less these days.
 Ignoring Pattern and other types of noise, if the three noise sources are uncorrelated (they are) they add in quadrature so that the Total Random Noise standard deviation is

-For convenience, in this phase of the simple model description we are assuming that the signal and all noise sources are present at the output of the sensor before amplification and expressed in the same units as the signal , photoelectrons (labeled in red in the figure).
-Therefore written using our definitions above, this total input-referred random noise (n) is equal to
+For convenience, in this phase of the simple model description we are assuming that the signal and all noise sources are present at the output of the sensor before amplification and expressed in the same units as the signal s, photoelectrons (labeled in red in the figure).
+Therefore, using the above parameters, the total input-referred random noise (n) is approximately equal to

 all variables in units of e- rms.